Bookkeeping errors are easy to make.

 1. Trying to do it all yourself

 You pay an accountant for a reason.
-And it’s not to sit there adding up receipts.
-Whether you’ve just set up a business, or are looking to grow, your accountant can offer invaluable advice on how best to keep records and maintain accounts.
+And it’s not to just add up receipts.
+Whether you’ve just started a business, or are looking to grow, your accountant can offer invaluable advice on how best to keep records and maintain accounts.

 If your books are well ordered and up to date, they’ll have time for a discussion as well as filing your mandatory tax return.